 Boulder is a special place for bicyclists.
-With more than 300 days of sunshine, more than 300 miles of dedicated bikeways, and an active culture that nurtures it, biking is one of the best ways to get around Boulder.
+The Boulder Valley has more than 300 miles of bikeway, including 96 miles of bike lanes, 84 miles of multi-use paths, and 50 miles of designated bike routes.
+With more than 300 days of sunshine, and an active culture that nurtures it, biking is one of the best ways to get around Boulder.
 Of course, our bike-friendly community didn't happen by chance; it is the result of decades of community efforts and thoughtful planning.

 The City of Boulder's dedicated bikeways include on-street bike lanes, contra-flow bike lanes, designated bike routes, paved shoulders, multi-use paths and soft-surface paths.

-Typically located along arterial streets and shown in red on the 2013 Bike and Pedestrian map, these portions of the road are reserved exclusively for bike travel.
+Typically located along arterial streets and shown in red on the 2019 Bike/Ped map , these portions of the road are reserved exclusively for bike travel.

 GO Boulder Menu